mrotaru/mrotaru.co.uk-data/blog/windows-package-manager-scoop/index.md

 ## It's Not Perfect

 My biggest gripe with it the extra step of adding the `extras` bucket.
-If you start using a command-line app manager, chances are you'd want to use it for other things in addition to the dev tools in the `main` bucket; this segregation hurts UX in my opinion and I don't see a good reason for not merging `main` with `extras`, `versions` and perhaps `nightlies` - although it might be necessary for technical reasons which I'm not aware of.
+If you start using a command-line app manager, chances are you'd want to use it for other things in addition to the dev tools in the `main` bucket; this segregation hurts UX in my opinion and I don't see a good reason for not merging `main` with `extras`, `versions` and perhaps `nightlies` - although it might not be practical for technical reasons which I'm not aware of.

 Some commands could use more documentation - for example, to me it's unclear when `search` searches buckets other than the added ones.
 There is official, online documentation provided as a GitHub wiki - personally I'm not a fan of this format as it's not easily searchable, and sliced up into many tiny documents which I find irksome to navigate - just a pet peeve of mine, not really a problem with Scoop.